Formula One car: Performance

 The BAR-Honda 007 set an unofficial speed record of 413 kph at Bonneville Speedway.

 The 1.6 L V6 hybrid engine on a modern F1 car is capable of outputting 950 bhp at 15,000 rpm when combined with the hybrid power system.
 This enables a modern F1 car to accelerate from 0 to 60 mph in 1.8 seconds, and from 0 to 100 mph in 2.6 seconds.
 It has a power-to-weight ratio of 1,297 hp/t, which would theoretically allow the car to reach 100 kph in less than a second.
 However, due to traction loss, it accelerates slower and when the traction loss is minimal at higher speeds, the car accelerates at a very high rate.
 A F1 car is also capable of rapid deceleration and cornering at high speeds.
 Due to rapid acceleration and deceleration, the drivers may experience high levels of g force.
 The drivers experience 3–4 g during acceleration, and 5–6 g when braking from high speeds.
 During cornering at high speeds, drivers experience lateral forces between 4–6.5 g.

 A modern F1 car can achieve top speeds of nearly 375 kph, and operate on average speeds of about 200 kph during a race.
 Top speeds in practice are achieved in straight parts of a track, and is determined by the aerodynamic configuration of the car in balancing between high straight-line speed (low aerodynamic drag) and high cornering speed (high downforce) to achieve the fastest lap time.
-In 2005, Mclaren recorded a record top speed of 372.6 kph during testing, which was officially recognised by the FIA as the fastest speed ever achieved by an F1 car.
+In 2005, McLaren recorded a record top speed of 372.6 kph during testing, which was officially recognised by the FIA as the fastest speed ever achieved by an F1 car.
 At the 2016 Mexican Grand Prix, the Williams of Valtteri Bottas reached a top speed of 372.54 kph in racing conditions.
-Away from the track, the BAR Honda team used a modified BAR 007 car, to set an unofficial speed record of 413 kph on a one way straight-line run on 6 November 2005 at Bonneville Speedway and the car set an FIA ratified record of 400 kph on 21 July 2006 Bonneville.
+Away from the track, the BAR Honda team used a modified BAR 007 car to set an unofficial speed record of 413 kph on a one way straight-line run on 6 November 2005 at Bonneville Speedway, with the car later setting an FIA ratified record of 400 kph on 21 July 2006, again in Bonneville.